 There are three types of sleep apnea: obstructive, central, and complex.
 Obstructive sleep apnea is the most common type, occurring when the muscles of the throat relax and soft tissues collapse, blocking the airway.

 Central sleep apnea has to do with a lack of signals between the brain and the muscles that control breathing, causing breathing to stop when you fall asleep.
 Finally, complex sleep apnea is a combination of the two.

 The most common symptoms of sleep apnea include loud snoring and cessation of breathing during sleep, although these typically won’t rouse the sufferer into complete wakefulness.
 Often, they are reported by a partner.
 Other symptoms could include dry mouth and headaches upon waking, as well as symptoms of sleep deprivation like fatigue, inability to focus, and irritability, for example.

 The Benefits of Dental Appliances

-The big question is: what can you do to correct sleep apnea?
+The big question is: why contact an expert sleep apnea dentist?
 In some cases, a custom dental appliance may offer some relief.
 This device is designed to be worn all night and it positions the jaw in such a way that the throat is prevented from collapsing when it relaxes, helping to keep airways open and allow for unobstructed breathing.
 Unfortunately, this won’t solve central or complex sleep apnea, but it could provide some relief for those who suffer mild to moderate obstructive sleep apnea.

 At Fioritto Family Dental, we’re happy to design and create a custom oral appliance to help you correct obstructive sleep apnea, or refer you to outside specialists for additional assistance if further measures are needed.
-Contact us today at 440-951-5511 or online to schedule an appointment if you suspect you suffer from sleep apnea.
+Contact us today at 440-951-5511 or online to schedule an appointment to speak with an experienced sleep apnea dentist.